psakhis/Groovy_MiSTer/Readme.md

 ## Thanks
 @Calamity for hard testing core and implement GroovyMAME for it

+@sorgelig, for developing and maintaining MiSTer.

+@jotego, for analog adjustment module.

 GroovyArcade Discord, https://discord.gg/YtQ6pJh #nogpu

 MiSTer Discord #dev-talk

-Alan Steremberg for their lessons https://github.com/alanswx/Tutorials_MiSTer
+@alanswx for their lessons https://github.com/alanswx/Tutorials_MiSTer

+@wickerwaka for their tips using ddr

+@alexxnr for testing it and encourage me in the project